YarDog4/Ambiguity-NLP/README.md

 On a window's system, you can run this code by running ```python final.py```. final.py is the file with the most recent model.
 All the other files are various scripts we used to debug and test earlier versions of the model.

+The versions of Python used to run include Python 3.13.3 and 3.9.6.

+The requirement.txt file includes the versions of the packages we used.

 ## RESULTS: